Dark373/F1-2023-Theme-V2/readme.txt

 - File location: global/global_vars.json
 - Under //colors header are the official hex codes.
 Copy and paste them into your database (in app): Database -> Teams -> Color #1
 - Note: Haas official color intended use for F1 2023 Lineups only, set to FFFFFF (White) for all other renders.

+8. Lne-up/Driver Translation On F1 2023 Render Too Large
+- Go to: layouts/lineup_f1.json
+- Scroll to the bottom of the file
+- Change "FontSize" accordingly

+9. Change Font Colour For Season Names
+- (In app) go to "Categories"
+- Create Category "+ Add"
+- Primary colour of the category determines season name font colour
+- (In app) go to "Calendar", right-click on the season and "Edit"
+- Apply category